Krishnanjan-Sil/GRB-Light-Curve-Reconstruction-2/README.md

 If you use this code or dataset in your research, please cite the following paper:

-**Authors:** A. Kaushal, A. Manchanda, M. G. Dainotti, K. Gupta, Z. Nogala, A. Madhan, S. Naqi, R. Kumar, V. Oad, N. Indoriya, K. Sil, D. H. Hartmann, M. Bogdan, A. Pollo, J.X.
-Prochaska, N. Fraija.

-## 📚 Citation

-If you use this code or dataset in your research, please cite the following paper:

 ```bibtex
 @misc{kaushal2025multimodelframeworkreconstructinggammaray,
       title={Multi-Model Framework for Reconstructing Gamma-Ray Burst Light Curves},